 Sometimes, "stone pavers" is a term employed rather loosely.
-To avoid confusion, it behooves the beginner to learn just what exactly they are all about, including the different kinds available and why they are so highly valued.
+To avoid confusion, it's helpful to clarify just what they are, including the different kinds available and why they are so highly valued.

-Stone pavers are stones that are used to build flat, easily accessible surfaces for walkways, patios, driveways, and pool decks.
-Stone pavers (sometimes called "paving stones") usually come in squares or rectangles.
-Unlike concrete pavers and most brick pavers, they do not always come in identical sizes.
-Because the stones are cut from quarries and not made from molds like other pavers, there is a little more variation in size, texture and color.
+Because the stones are cut from quarries and not made from molds like other pavers, there is a little more variation in size, texture, and color.
 These variations often add to the beauty of stone pavers.

 Why Use Stone Pavers?

-There are a number of different reasons why people gravitate toward this material, including the fact that, for some of us, faux products just do not cut it (they may fool passersby, but at the end of the day, we, ourselves know if our walkways are lined with something fake!).
+There are a number of different reasons why people gravitate toward this material, including the fact that, for some of us, faux products just do not cut it.
+(They may fool passersby, but at the end of the day, we know if our walkways are lined with something fake!)
 In addition, here are a few other selling points:

-- Beauty.
-They are very aesthetically pleasing.
-The natural color and texture variations usually found in these products add a natural beauty.
+- Beauty: They are very aesthetically pleasing.
+The natural color and texture variations usually found in these products add natural beauty.